Generic Name: granisetron (Transdermal route)

 Uses For Sancuso

-Granisetron transdermal is used to prevent nausea and vomiting that may occur after treatment with cancer medicines (chemotherapy).
-Granisetron works in the stomach to block the signals to the brain that cause nausea and vomiting.
+Granisetron skin patch is used to prevent nausea and vomiting that may occur after cancer treatment (chemotherapy).
+Granisetron works in the nervous system to block the action of a chemical that causes nausea and vomiting.

 This medicine is available only with your doctor's prescription.